Early Adopters' Gallery

 Work - Ghost Orchid

 Much draws me to the Ghost Orchid (Epipogium aphyllum).
-Once declared extinct in Britain (2009) and now classed as Critically Endangered, there have been fewer than fifty sightings in the UK in the past 170 years, the last one in a a Chiltern beechwood not far from home.
+Once declared extinct in Britain (2009) and now classed as Critically Endangered, there have been fewer than fifty sightings in the UK in the past 170 years, the last one in a Chiltern beechwood not far from home.

 I love that in the Ogham alphabet the rune, Phagos, stands for learning; thin beech boards once carried carved texts, and boc (Old English for book) shares its root with the tree’s name.
 Healers distilled beech tar to ease coughs and packed fresh leaves on inflamed skin.
 Modern assays confirm antioxidant polyphenols and broad spectrum antimicrobials in bark and foliage, giving evidence to practice.
 Each ivory orchid spike, then, rises from a woodland library written in old stories and modern chromatography.